KCCPMG/capstone-2-xkcd-viewer/journal.md

 These can be implemented down the raod, however at this point I believe that it's prudent to switch to working on the frontend to get everything up and running as much as possible before adding any additional features.

 I want to keep everything in a single git repository, which means that I need to reorganize my file structure slightly to create just "backend" and "frontend" folders as the only folders in this directory with everything else flowing through there.
 I will also need to delete the default git repo that comes with create-react-app once I get to that point.
 Right now with all of my backend tests passing, I need to make a commit before tampering with my file structure.

+## December 30, 2022, 12:05 PM

+Now that I have the front-end to work on, I need to consider how I want the front-end to look and work.
+Since the server is not rendering anything but is just an API, I need to handle routing and use the React Router.
+I need the following pages:

+-Random comic (home)
+-Login
+-Signup
+-View Comic (with upvote and favorite options if logged in, prompt to log in if not) -Logout (redirect to home)
+-Logged in user's upvotes (requires more backend work) -Logged in user's favorites (requires more backend work)

+As far as state, the most critical thing that I keep track of across all pages is the token, but I also need to keep track of the username and user email.

+I intend to make a Comic component which will include the buttons for upvoting and favoriting, though I am also realizing that I want to add controls (and will also require the backend functionality for) to do the following:

+-Go to the next comic
+-Go to the previous comic
+-Go to a random comic